vibhasfl/aws-serverless-notifier-service/README.md

 - This stack is using AWS [Lambda function URL](https://docs.aws.amazon.com/lambda/latest/dg/lambda-urls.html) to generate REST API endpoint but if you need advance features like realtime limit tracking,advance throttling,caching,websockets etc we can use [API Gateway](https://docs.aws.amazon.com/lambda/latest/dg/services-apigateway.html) instead.
 - Env driven retrial configuration
+- Upload to S3 when msg size is greater than 256KB

 # Testing Lambdas